subhashchy/The-Accidental-CTO/The Accidental CTO.md

 ### **Part 1: The Invitation and the Impostor**

 The email landed in my inbox on a Tuesday afternoon.
-The subject line was simple: "Invitation: Scaler Podcast with Anubhav Gupta."
+The subject line was simple: "Invitation: Scaler Podcast with Arnav Gupta."

 My heart started pounding.

-For anyone in the Indian startup ecosystem, Anubhav Gupta and the Scaler Podcast were legendary.
-Anubhav is a hardcore, first-principles engineer, a highly respected leader who doesn't shy away from calling a fad a fad.
+For anyone in the Indian startup ecosystem, Arnav Gupta and the Scaler Podcast were legendary.
+Arnav is a hardcore, first-principles engineer, a highly respected leader who doesn't shy away from calling a fad a fad.
 His podcast was a three-hour, no-holds-barred deep dive into the nuts and bolts of technology.
 It was a true nerd-out session.

 And the guest list... the guest list was the stuff of legends.
 The previous guests were: